JuanCruzValencia/balto-backend/README.md

 # eCommerce

-**eCommerce** it's an open source (test scenario) software made to create a easy and simple "Shop" API, where you have different micro services, one the **Products API** that stores and handles everything Related to Stock and Products.
+**eCommerce** it's an open source (test scenario) software made to create a easy and simple "Shop" API, where you have different micro services, one the **Products API** that stores and handles everything Related Stock and Products.
 The **Cart API** where you can create orders (cart's), add, delete and checkout items.

-The purpose of this repository it's for education and test.
-But the code it's being coded in a proper way.
+The **User API** where you can register new user, login, update documents and restore password.

 ## Documentation